-The Agency will support the Allen County Housing Consortium and a Housing Advisory Committee to develop and sustain a Community Housing Improvement Strategy (CHIS) and manage the 2024 and 2025 HOME Program grant.
+The Agency will support the Allen County Housing Consortium and a Housing Advisory Committee to develop and sustain a Community Housing Improvement Strategy (CHIS).
 The Commission will administer HOME Program funds, under the terms of a Memorandum of Understanding with the Board of Allen County Commissioners, based on criteria established by the ODSA.
-The Agency will work with WOCAP and other social service agencies, neighborhood associations, and housing advocates as well as officials of the City of Lima and Allen County and other local governments to review and adopt An Analysis of Impediments to Fair Housing Choice for Allen County.
+The Agency will work with WOCAP and other social service agencies, neighborhood associations, and housing advocates as well as officials of the City of Lima, the City of Delphos and Allen County and other local governments to review and adopt An Analysis of Impediments to Fair Housing Choice for Allen County.